 Apart from being 100% biodegradable and recyclable, the chemicals used in the Kraft paper pulping process are recovered and reused.
-By-products such as turpentine and tall oil are used in other applications.
+By-products such as turpentine and tall oil are re-used in other applications.

-All types of wood can be used including softwoods which are not used in regular paper pulp production.
-Bambo and pine can be used in Kraft paper pulp.
+All types of wood can be used in making Kraft paper including softwoods which are not used in regular paper pulp production.
+Bambo and pine can also be used in Kraft paper pulp.

-Kraft paper is stronger than regular paper due to its lignin sulphur ratio.
+Kraft paper is stronger than regular paper for packaging due to its lignin sulphur ratio.
 It also doesn’t go through a bleaching process which decreases its strength and reduces its elasticity.

 Kraft weight, colours and textures vary.
 The GSM refers to the weight and thickness and the range is 40-50 GSM, 60-70 GSM, 80-90GSM and 110-120GSM.